 The reason the filmmakers chose a love story as the plot device was because Kirk Kerkorian, the late billionaire businessman who provided the entire budget of the film so it could be made without political constraints, didn’t want the film to become a history lesson.
 It had been a passion project of his for a long time, and during his time at MGM, he had tried to get movies made about the Armenian genocide.
 But the producers didn’t want to broach the controversial subject.

-Eric Esrailian, the producer of ‘The Promise’, told THR about the thought-process behind the filmmaking.
+Eric Esrailian, the producer of ‘The Promise,’ told THR about the thought process behind the filmmaking.
 “The actual truth is so much worse than what we show onscreen, but he [Kerkorian] didn’t want it to be a preachy history lesson or a gory blood bath.
 He wanted a love story, an epic in the same vein as some of the films that he remembered as great films from his era — Lawrence of Arabia, Doctor Zhivago, Casablanca. […] It became clear that the government of Turkey was going to have an influence on this movie.
 One of the most insidious realities of our existence in the United States is that foreign governments can control art.
-I would say at the highest levels from different studios, we were just basically told that no matter how good the film would be, it was never going be released by certain companies.
+I would say at the highest levels from different studios, we were told that no matter how good the film would be, it would never be released by certain companies.
 I think that that’s truly shameful, but it’s just a reality that we had to deal with.”

 Director Terry George added: “The Armenians were killed by their own government, not by the enemy, and they were killed in this systematic way that became the legal definition of the word ‘genocide.
 But this story says that a man or a woman, as small as they are in the scope of the world, can confront and overcome evil and survive and lead a better life for others to follow.
 I want this to be used as an educational tool as well as a piece of entertainment.
 It should be shown in schools.”